Overview of Will Drafting

 What is Will?

 There is no pre-defined legal format of a will.
-It can be either a typed document or can be handwritten.
+It can be either a typed necessary paper or can be handwritten.
 It can be altered or revoked by the person making the will at any time before his death if he wishes.
 The last drafted will is considered the final will.
 It is not necessary to get the will registered.

 Parties to a Will